valentingol/cliconfig/docs/processing.md

 and the final config.

-In some cases, you may need to get parameters which names match a certain patterns (e.g a prefix or a suffix) or contain a specific tag and modify their values depending on their current ones.
+In some cases, you may need to get parameters which names match a certain pattern (e.g a prefix or a suffix) or contain a specific tag and modify their values depending on their current ones.

 To simplify the creation of such a process, we provide the `cliconfig.create_processing_value` function.